Vatsalg2002/Report_Analysis/README.md

    ```

 3. **Prepare the PDF File**:
-   Place the patient's PDF report in the same directory as the script or provide the path to the PDF file.
+   Place the patient's PDF report in the same directory as the script or provide the name of pdf in .env file.

 4. **Run the Script**:
    Execute the `index.py` script: